eugomor/raddarTerritoryTesting/README.md

 # raddarTerritoryTesting
-Code and clases that are involved  on Raddar App, TerritoryTesting version
+Clases with some pieces of code that are involved  on Raddar App, TerritoryTesting version